Nitish-B21AI056/Writer_Verification/README.md

 If you want to use the pre-trained model, download the models from the shared Google Drive folder and save them to your local location.
 Additionally, update the path location of the model in the code accordingly.

+In this project, we employed a Siamese Network for feature extraction, and these features were subsequently utilized by a KNN model for classification.
+The training_model.py and inference_model.py solely employ the KNN approach.
+However, we also explored alternative classification models such as SVC, AdaBoost, and ensemble methods.
+If you wish to examine predictions using these models, simply copy and paste their respective code snippets from the Codebase.ipynb file.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Codebase <a name="codebase"></a>